 So I am happy to report that Breitkopf have released a pack including both publications together.
 The “pack” arrives as a simple but high-quality card wrap-around featuring the artwork from the series, within which both books can nicely snuggle up.
 More than mere packaging, I will certainly be keeping the books together in this sleeve.

-The answer to this will of course vary depending on circumstances.
+Whether or not the books justify the high asking price will of course vary depending on circumstances.
 In the books’ favour, they combine to include 66 consistently superb pieces that will keep a student busy over a few years.
 That’s less than 50p a piece, and I cannot overstate my belief that players will want to lap up every piece included.

 All of which makes these books rather unusual even before we consider the fact that their superb presentation elevates them to the status of ‘artwork’ in their own right.
 While checking students and parents are okay with the price, I will certainly be recommending the pairing to players, confident that they will actually get outstanding value.